The Master Fuel

 Remember that sports drinks are beverages that contain electrolytes and carbohydrates, not caffeine and other stimulants.
 For more information on sports drinks and hydration, read the Fluids and Hydration section.

-Consuming a carbohydrate snack within 30 minutes after training will allow the body to start replenishing glycogen stores in the body.
+Consuming a carbohydrate snack as soon as possible after training will allow the body to start replenishing glycogen stores in the body.
 Additionally, consuming a couple of mixed meals high in carbohydrates within six hours after training or a competition ensures that the muscles continue with glycogen restoration.

 - Athletes who may benefit from recovery nutrition include those who are competing in tournament play or have multiple competitions over the course of one or several days, have skipped meals throughout the day, did not consume enough calories, and want to improve strength and power.